Barry O'Farrell: Leader of the Opposition (2007–2011)

 O'Farrell celebrates the 2008 Ryde by-election win with newly elected Liberal member for Ryde Victor Dominello and NSW deputy opposition leader Jillian Skinner.

 O'Farrell with Victor Dominello, Andrew Stoner and Gladys Berejiklian outside North Ryde Public School in November 2008.

 After the Liberals were defeated in the 2007 state election, O'Farrell announced his intention to challenge Debnam for party leadership.
-When it was apparent that Debnam did not have enough support to keep his post, he opted not to recontest, leaving O'Farrell to take the leadership unopposed.
-Jillian Skinner was elected Deputy Leader.
+When it was apparent that Debnam did not have enough support to keep his post, he opted not to recontest.
+This left O'Farrell to take the leadership unopposed, with shadow health minister Jillian Skinner as his deputy.
 He later appointed himself Shadow Minister for Western Sydney in the Shadow Ministry.

 In June 2008, Newspoll reported that O'Farrell led Morris Iemma in the preferred premier stakes.

 O'Farrell at the 2008 NSW Country Liberals Annual Conference in Wagga Wagga.

 In 2008, O'Farrell led by-election campaigns in Lakemba, Ryde, and Cabramatta where the Coalition recorded the largest by-election swing against Labor in its history.
 The Liberals achieved a swing of 22.7% in Cabramatta and 13% in Lakemba.
 Ryde, once a safe Labor seat, was taken by Liberal Victor Dominello on a swing of 23.1%.

-O'Farrell's former electorate office in Wahroonga.